 The photos below were taken by Nhu Nguyen of a more vigorous form from Roy Herold that divides pretty rapidly.

-Eucomis zambesiaca from highland regions of Malawi is described by Tony Avent as being a superb garden plant in North Carolina.
-It is a smaller species with brilliant white flowers on a spike approximately 30 cm. high, and a rosette 45 cm. across.
+Eucomis zambesiaca Baker from highland regions of Malawi is described by Tony Avent as being a superb garden plant in North Carolina.
+It is a smaller species with brilliant white flowers on a spike approximately 30 cm high, and a rosette 45 cm across.
 Photos by Alessandro Marinello